socketsupply/socket/CONTRIBUTING.md

 Source: https://github.com/socketsupply/socket

 ## Repositories
-- [Socket](https://github.com/socketsupply/socket): Is the main repository where we keep track of bug reports and issues.
+- [Socket](https://github.com/socketsupply/socket): This the main repository where we keep track of bug reports and issues.
 - [Socket-Examples](https://github.com/socketsupply/socket-examples): This repository contains example projects powered by Socket which helps you build cross-platform apps for desktop and mobile.
-- [Create-socket-app](https://github.com/socketsupply/create-socket-app):This repository will help you build native apps for mobile and desktop with Svelte, Reactjs, Vuejs and others, by providing a few basic boilerplates and some strong opinions so you can get coding on a production quality app as quickly as possible.
+- [Create-socket-app](https://github.com/socketsupply/create-socket-app): This repository will help you build native apps for mobile and desktop with Svelte, Reactjs, Vuejs, and others, by providing a few basic boilerplates and some strong opinions so you can get coding on a production-quality app as quickly as possible.
-- [Tonic](https://github.com/socketsupply/tonic): is a low profile component framework for the web.
-It's one file, less than 3kb gzipped and has no dependencies.
-It's designed to be used with modern Javascript and is compatible with all modern browsers and built on top of the Web Components.
+- [Tonic](https://github.com/socketsupply/tonic): is a low-profile component framework for the web.
+It's one file, less than 3kb gzipped, and has no dependencies.
+It's designed to be used with modern Javascript and is compatible with all modern browsers and is built on top of the Web Components.
-- [Tapzero](https://github.com/socketsupply/tapzero): Is a Zero dependency test framework, the implementation is less then 250 loc and less then 500 with comments
+- [Tapzero](https://github.com/socketsupply/tapzero): This a Zero dependency test framework, the implementation is less than 250 loc and less than 500 with comments
  (https://github.com/Raynos/tapzero/blob/master/index.js ) and very readable.

 There are so many other repositories that you might want to check.
 You can take a look at the full list of Socket repositories  [here](https://github.com/orgs/socketsupply/repositories)